sandialabs/OWENS.jl/README.md

     -	Install custom repositories you don’t want to develop directly within Julia using:
         * ] add url2yourrepo
         * You may need to set up ssh keys and use the ssh url depending on the repo setup.
+To get updates to these packages, you need to tell julia to update, ie ] update thepackage

     -	Install other nonregistered packages using: